 The social and financial structures we have created in to organise our civilisation also exert often unseen influences on our thought patterns and cultural norms.

-Whenever a group of people -- such as a project team within an organisation -- focus on solving a problem, they operate within a set of constraints which limit and shape the forms a solution can take.
+Whenever a group of people – such as a project team within an organisation – focus on solving a problem, they operate within a set of constraints which limit and shape the forms a solution can take.
 Some of these constraints might be explicitly recognised, such as limitations on the amount of money and time and people available to work on the project.
-Other constraints tend not to be explicitly recognised, although in reality, they will frequently exert as much if not more influence over the decisions made and actions taken by the team -- and therefore have greater influence over the outcomes -- than do those constraints which are explicitly recognised.
-So, for example, a pharmaceutical company like any "organism" has a strong interest in its own survival, and will tend to have cultural norms that effectively assume its continued survival as a (generally unacknowledged) constraint on any actions taken in solving a problem.
-If the best approach to solving the problem, from the perspective of the human species and the planet as a whole, involves "death" of the pharmaceutical company, this option will not even be considered by the project team because the requirement of their employer's survival is taken for granted as an implicit goal of the project.
+Other constraints tend not to be explicitly recognised, although in reality, they will frequently exert as much if not more influence over the decisions made and actions taken by the team – and therefore have greater influence over the outcomes – than do those constraints which are explicitly recognised.
+So, for example, a pharmaceutical company, like any organism, has a strong interest in its own survival, and will tend to have cultural norms that effectively assume its continued survival as a (generally unacknowledged) constraint on any actions taken in solving a problem.
+If the best approach to solving the problem, from the perspective of the human species and the planet as a whole, involves “death” of the pharmaceutical company, this option will not even be considered by the project team because the requirement of their employer’s survival is taken for granted as an implicit goal of the project.

 Similar dynamics are at play in government departments and most not-for-profit organisations as well.
 A project team working within a government department must constrain its thinking within the limits of power and jurisdiction of the government department (whether or not this works to solve the problem).
-A project team working for a not-for-profit organisation must obey whatever conditions have been placed on the funding provided to the not-for-profit organisation by its sources of funding, as well as towards the goal of continuing the "life" of not-for-profit organisation itself.
+A project team working for a not-for-profit organisation must obey whatever conditions have been placed on the funding provided to the not-for-profit organisation by its sources of funding, as well as towards the goal of continuing the “life” of the not-for-profit organisation itself.

 The Praxorium ecosystem experiment is designed to avoid as many of those structural constraints as possible, by: